diogok/make-it-render/README.md

 ## Structure

-Each module is independent, should be usable, and them there some "glue" modules to make it all work.
+Each module is independent, should be usable by itself if wanted, and them there is some "glue" modules to make it all work togheter.

 - anywindow: Window handling abstraction
 	- macos